joannakl/cs102/syllabus.markdown

 ### Attendance

 This is an in-person synchronous class and you are expected to attend the lectures and recitations.
-Recitations are designed to give you a chance for hands-on practice and collaboration with your peers, and to answer questions you may have about the material.
-You do not benefit from such interactions unless you attend.

 Missing a class or two is reasonable and often unavoidable, but missing more than five course meetings will likely result in decreased understanding of the course content and, hence, lower scores.